1914 Lubin vault fire: Injuries and deaths

 Miraculously, given that the powerful explosions and intense fire occurred mid-morning on a Saturday, with several hundred people working at Lubinville and numerous residents living close to the plant, casualties were overall very light.
 Only 20 employees suffered physical injuries, largely minor ones.
 Safety procedures and the substantial firewall between working areas inside the plant and the destroyed vault units outside were credited with saving many lives.
-However, one person near the Lubin property, a 10-year-old "Italian boy" named Roy Didero, was hospitalized after being severely burned.
+However, one person near the Lubin property, a 10-year-old "Italian boy" named Ray Eidio, was hospitalized after being severely burned.
 A reel of flaming film hurled by the blast toward a nearby row house had struck the child.
 Lubin actor Harry Myers, already credited in the press for fighting fires on the plant's rooftops, was further praised for aiding the boy at the scene.
 Variety reported that once Myers saw the child on fire, the actor ran to him, smothered the flames with his own coat, and carried the youngster "through one of the blazing houses" to safety at a nearby drug store, "where an ambulance was summoned."
 Myers in that action suffered burns to his hands and arms.
 News updates did not confirm whether young Didero died, but The New York Times and other papers repeatedly referred to him as "dying" and "not expected to recover".